rishiskhare/cats-in-the-sky/README.md

 ```

 ### Final note:
-I liked that the premise of the client was so imaginative and not a just a typical "build an API to fetch the users of our website".
+I found it amusing that the premise of the client was so imaginative and not a just a typical "build an API to fetch the users of our website".
 It was pretty fun writing the code for the Matchings file especially.
 In order to perform the matchings, I stored the veges for each letter in a dictionary by caching the result of each cat in order to make for a sppedier solution.
 I'm sure there are parts of the code which can be made cleaner and faster, though I tried my best to make a functional project.
 I also didn't get to the optional user authentication assignment against evil cats.
-Feel free to reach out through my email (rishi.khare@berkeleu.edu)if you have any questions about the implementation.
+Feel free to reach out through my email (rishi.khare@berkeleu.edu) if you have any questions about the implementation.